Steven Butler's Family History Website

 The date I have chosen, about 1843, may or may not be correct.
 It is based on the supposition that John W. Miles reached his majority (age 21) sometime in 1864.

-The 1850 census found John W.'s eleven-year-old sister, Elizabeth, living in Coffee County with the family of James R. Brown, while thirteen-year-old sister Mary Jane, was taken in by her grandparents, John and Jane Farrar.
+The 1850 census found John W.'s eleven-year-old sister, Elizabeth, living in Coffee County with the family of James R. Brown, while thirteen-year-old sister Mary Jane Miles, was taken in by her grandparents, John and Jane Farrar.
 The whereabouts of John W. and his sister Martha at this time is unknown.
 It is not known if the Brown family, who took in Elizabeth, were relatives or just friends or neighbors.

 In 1856 or 1857, John W.'s father, William B. Miles, died.
 The circumstances of his death are unknown and his place of burial has likewise been lost to history.
 Coffee County, Tennessee court records confirm that he was the father of John W. Miles.